e-candeloro/RE_Hub_IREN/README.md

 ## Installation of the demo app

-Install poetry globally with python (version 3.10 or more), then use the following commands:
+Install poetry globally with Python (version 3.10 or more), then use the following commands:

     poetry config settings.virtualenvs.in-project true